ortexx/express-brute-store-sequelize/README.md

 You can find model in `store.model`

 # More
-This transport has its own method `.clear([lifetime])`
+This transport has own method `.clear([lifetime])`

-You can clear table using this.
-Lifetime(ms) option for filtering by "updateAt" field.
+You can clear old data using this.
+Lifetime(seconds) option for filtering by "updateAt" field.